 - Have a home decorated to perfection, suitable for to be on the cover of the magazines;

-- Have an overflowing hoard of presents under that prefect Christmas tree.
+- Have an overflowing hoard of presents under that perfect Christmas tree.

 …as if all of this will make for a happy, loving family, all cheerful and relishing in each other’s company!

-This is all a little too much to live up to!
+This Christmas hype is all a little too much to live up to!

 We put so much pressure on these couple of days and expect this dark time of year-, when everyone is a little bit tired, vitamin deprived, fending off different lurgies- to be filled with cheer, just because it is Christmas.